The Life of an Ethical Animal Breeder – Ten Truths

 Breeding animals does mean you get to deal with animals, but when the time comes to find homes for your babies, you will be talking to people—lots of people.
 Strangers, who you don’t know from Adam, will call and email you asking all manner of questions.
 You will hear many of the same questions over and over and over again, and some questions that you hear will scare you.
 You will wonder about each and every individual person and whether he or she will commit themselves to your baby for the next 12-15 years of its life.
 You will worry about abuse, or resale, or surrender to a shelter.
 Sometimes – and this is the most frustrating of all - you will spend hours of your time communicating with a seemingly interested and responsible person who decides to not purchase.
 Or, just as bad, people who want to come over and play with puppies and take two hours out of your day but do not purchase.
 People will haggle with you over your price, make cutting remarks about your animals, and even send you pictures of other animals that they buy instead of yours!

 Once you do have a deposit placed for a baby, new issues come up that eat away at your free time.
-While it is important to keep your customers updated every so often with new photos and developmental progress of their baby, some buyers are very high maintenance, calling or emailing daily for weeks asking after their baby.
+While it is important to keep your customers updated every so often with new photos and developmental progress of their baby, some buyers are very high maintenance, calling or emailing almost daily for weeks asking after their baby.
 Sometimes people call with a sad story about a family emergency saying they cannot follow through on their baby’s purchase and press for a refund of their deposit.
 Sometimes it can be difficult to agree on pickup arrangements, as the buyer has a complicated schedule or balks at the high cost of pet delivery or shipping.
+LOTS of times, buyers will schedule a pickup time on a Saturday or Sunday and then call at the last minute to reschedule for another day - when you have already cancelled your own weekend plans to accommodate them (this last one is particularly frustrating for us).

-Once babies do go home, you have a large support role, with buyers asking questions about behavior and health, most of which are questions only appropriate for a vet (“Fido ate a button/fell off the porch and is limping/has loose stools, what should I do?”
+Once babies do go home, you have a large support role, with buyers asking questions about behavior and health, most of which are questions only appropriate for a vet (“Fido ate a button/fell off the porch and is limping/has loose stools, what should I do?”)
 Occasionally these calls will come in the middle of the night.
 You may hear from buyers years later, wanting you to pay for a vet bill because their puppy needed surgery for cancer or something else that could be genetic but that you did not test for.
+You may even hear from people you do not even know who ask for a free puppy because some OTHER breeder wronged them and they "deserve" one!

 There are all kinds of unpleasant circumstances involved in person-to-person communication, especially when animals and money are involved.
-You have to be professional, patient and pleasant with each person for every reason, because your reputation depends on it.
+Throughout every interaction, positive or negative, you have to be professional, patient and pleasant with each person for every reason, because your reputation depends on it.
 Fortunately, MOST people I work with are very courteous, responsible, and, most important of all, true animal lovers!

 7) Your Social Life is Likely to Be Negatively Affected